 Over a hundred years ago Black Elk had a vision of the time when Indian people

 would heal from the devastating effects of European migration.
-In his vision the
+In his vision the Sacred Hoop which had been broken, would be mended in seven generations.

 The children born into this decade will be the seventh generation.